wrench-project/scheduling_using_simulation_simulator/README.md

 algorithm during the application execution.
 Algorithm selection is made based on simulation results, that is, one executes simulations of an application execution throughout that very execution!
-This simulator uses this appraoch (yes, simulation within simulation) in the context of scientific workflow applications.
+This simulator uses this approach (yes, simulation within simulation) in the context of scientific workflow applications.

 ## Simulator usage

-After building the simulator (see instructions below), just invoke it as `./scheduling_using_simulations_simulator --help` to see the (long and detailed) usage message.
+After building the simulator (see instructions below), just invoke it as `./scheduling_using_simulation_simulator --help` to see the (long and detailed) usage message.

 A sample invocation could be: